ThuverX/malrework/readme.md

 # Mal Rework
 MAL Rework is a chrome (And the new edge) extension.
 That tries to update the old MAL website.
+Making it more inline with current websites.
+And design standards.

 Built using [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/), with icons by [Material Design Icons](https://material.io/resources/icons/?style=baseline)